One fresh Covid case in Ludhiana district

-One fresh case of Covid was reported while no person died due to the virus in the district today.
-In all, 1,09,923 persons have tested positive for the virus since March 2020 while 2,280 people from the district succumbed to the disease till now.
+One person tested positive for Covid, while no person died due to the disease in the district today.

+A total of 1,09,924 persons have tested positive for the virus since March 2020, while 2,280 persons from the district have succumbed to the disease till now.

-Till date, 35,63,913 samples had been collected of which 34,36,023 were found negative.
-Samples of 3,201 suspected patients were sent for testing today, the report of which was expected shortly.
+Samples of 3,360 suspected patients were sent for testing today, the results of which are expected shortly.

 Tribune Shorts